Scholarships & Fellowships

 George Mitchell Scholarships award full tuition, travel, and personal stipends for one year to students wishing to pursue graduate study in any field in Ireland.
 Seniors and graduate students, no older than 30, are eligible to apply.

-Pickering Undergraduate Foreign Affairs Fellowships fund students who are interested in pursuing a foreign service career with the U.S. Department of State.
-Fellows are selected their junior year of college, and receive up to $37,500 annually for actual expenses for the senior year of college and the first year of graduate study.
+Pickering Foreign Affairs Fellowships fund students who are interested in pursuing a foreign service career with the U.S. Department of State.
+Fellows are selected their senior year of college and receive up to $37,500 annually for expenses for the first two years of graduate study.

 To learn more, read about WVU's Rhodes Faculty Advisor's trip to Oxford!

-Designed to prepare the next generation of global leaders, Schwarzman Scholars is the first scholarship created to respond to the geopolitical landscape of the 21st Century.
+Designed to prepare the next generation of global leaders, the Schwarzman Scholarship is this first scholarship created to respond to the geopolitical landscape of the 21st Century.
 Whether in politics, business or science, the success of future leaders around the world will depend upon an understanding of China’s role in global trends.
 The program will give the world’s best and brightest students the opportunity to develop their leadership skills and professional networks through a one-year Master’s Degree at Tsinghua University in Beijing – one of China’s most prestigious universities.
 Students will live and study together on the campus of Schwarzman College, a newly-built, state-of-the-art facility, where all classes will be taught in English.
-Students will pursue degrees in one of three disciplines: Public Policy, Economics and Business, or International Studies.

 The Paul & Daisy Soros Fellowships are open to individuals who retain a sense of commitment to their country of origin, but also who regard the U.S. as their country of primary residence.
 Students must show the relevance of graduate education to their long-term goals.
 Fellows will receive a $25,000 grant and a tuition grant of one-half the graduate tuition of a U.S. graduate program.

 Morris K. Udall Scholarships provide up to $7,000 for tuition and expenses to students majoring in fields related to the environment, as well as Native American or Alaskan Native students pursuing health care or tribal policy.
-Juniors and seniors are eligible to apply.
+Sophomores and juniors are eligible to apply.